YingXie24/SQL/1-DigitalBanking-DataAnalytics/README.md

 * Catching fraud

 My submission for the tasks contains:
-1. A pdf report of my findings and solutions for Improving KYC
+1. A PDF report of my findings and solutions for Improving KYC
 2. An Excel calculation file to support the material in Improving KYC
 2. A report for Catching Fraud